osuripple/lets/README.md

 - Origin: https://zxq.co/ripple/lets
 - Mirror: https://github.com/osuripple/lets

+## ☁️ Single Bucket Boto3 Experimental Branch
+This is an experimental branch that retreives replays from a single S3 bucket using boto3.
+Replays are not uploaded with boto3.
+This is basically an hotfix until we can figure whether huge buckets are supported by Scaleway's Object Storage.

 ## Latest Essential Tatoe Server
 This server handles every non real time client feature, so:
 - Ingame scoreboards